Dinno/logical/doc/language.md

 ## Variables

-x, X, var1, \_a - alfanumeric string (?) representing reference to variables with given name.
-If several variables have specified name in given scope then this construction will generate model with list of values of those variables.
+x, X, var1, \_a - alfa-numeric string (?) representing reference to variables with a given name. x^ - this construction ('^' symbolizes vector) allows to capture all variables with the name 'x' visible in a given scope.
+It will generate model with list of values of those variables.

 ## Function declarations